Return to Gallery Directory

 Gentlemen’s Agreement

 Here’s a great example of another major trope of the collection: Vassar as a class marker.
 Many of the scenes of this type in the collection aren’t terribly interesting, as the line to identify a character as a Vassar graduate isn’t used humorously.
 But as a character point, the women so identified are typically wealthy and elegant, well-bred, intelligent, and typically quite proper and demure.
-Gregory Peck’s love interest in this drama about antisemitism is a Vassar graduate from an upper-crust Prostestant New York family who through the course of the movie has trouble reconciling the prejudice she didn’t fully know she had.
+Gregory Peck’s love interest in this drama about antisemitism is a Vassar graduate from an upper-crust Protestant New York family who through the course of the movie has trouble reconciling the prejudice she didn’t fully know she had.

 Thanks to Arielle Edwards for the tip.